Impoundment / Immobilisation / Forfeiture of a Motor Vehicle

 Initially introduced in 2006, anti-hoon laws came into effect to allow police to crack down on hoon driving.
 Police have the power to impound, immobilise or permanently confiscate (forfeit) vehicles driven in ways deemed to be dangerous or reckless.
 Initially these powers were not utilised very often by police.

-As of 1 July 2011 it got tougher with the Victorian parliament introducing stringent new anti-hoon laws by way of the 2010 Road Safety Amendment (Hoon Driving) Act.
-Since the introduction of the new laws the Chief Commissioner of Police has put in place a separate impoundment division to ensure that police charging hoon drivers are able to impound vehicles, and in certain circumstances making applications to the Court to forfeit vehicles to the government.
+As of 1 July 2011, it got tougher with the Victorian parliament introducing stringent new anti-hoon laws by way of the 2010 Road Safety Amendment (Hoon Driving) Act.
+Since the introduction of the new laws the Chief Commissioner of Police has put in place a separate impoundment division to ensure that police charging hoon drivers are able to impound vehicles, and in certain circumstances make applications to the Court to forfeit vehicles to the government.

 When can police impound or immobilise your motor vehicle?

 Now under section s 84F(1) of the Road Safety Act if a police member has a reasonable belief that a driver has committed a ‘related offence’, they have the power to seize the vehicle and impound or immobilise it for a period of 30 days.
 Prior to 2011 it was only 48 hours.
 The laws are very draconian, it does not matter who owns the vehicle, it can be impounded regardless.
 We have represented hundreds of clients in circumstances where the car in question should never have been taken in the first place.

 The difficulty with how this provision operates is that police can impound your vehicle in Victoria when they only suspect you have committed the offence regardless if you are innocent or not.
 They can then make an application to the magistrate or judge to further impound the motor vehicle.

 What happens when police impound or immobilise your motor vehicle?